 When the relationship between a person's symptoms and the level of glucose in the blood remains unclear in a person who does not have diabetes, additional tests may be needed.
 Often, the next step is measurement of the glucose level in the blood after fasting in a hospital or other closely supervised setting.
 More extensive tests may also be needed.

-If use of a drug such as pentamidine or quinine is thought to be the cause of hypoglycemia, the drug is stopped and blood glucose levels are measured to determine if they increase.
+If use of a medication such as pentamidine or quinine is thought to be the cause of hypoglycemia, the medication is stopped and blood glucose levels are measured to determine if they increase.
 If the cause remains unclear, other laboratory tests may be needed.

 If an insulinoma is suspected, measurements of insulin levels in the blood during fasting (sometimes up to 72 hours) may be needed.
-If the insulin measurements suggest a tumor, the doctor will try to locate it before treatment.
+If the insulin levels are high and suggest a tumor, the doctor will try to locate it before treatment.

 People prone to hypoglycemia should carry or wear medical identification to inform health care practitioners of their condition.